keshavjoshi7744/GoogleDrive-Autopsy-Plugin/README.md

 ## 💡 Motivation

 As more evidence now resides in cloud storage platforms, understanding local DriveFS artifacts has become essential for digital forensics.
-The project aimed to **bridge a gap in existing open-source tools** by automating DriveFS analysis — reducing manual effort and improving consistency across investigations.
+The project aimed to **bridge a gap in existing open-source tools** by automating DriveFS analysis, reducing manual effort and improving consistency across investigations.

 ---